P07 - Saturn

 Galileo saw Saturn in 1610 and couldn't explain it.

-He wrote to the Duke of Tuscany that the planet appeared to be three bodies almost touching - a large central globe with two smaller ones flanking it like ears.
-Two years later, when the Earth crossed the plane of Saturn's rings and they became edge-on and invisible, Galileo looked through his telescope and found the ears gone.
-He wrote: I do not know what to say in a case so surprising, so unlooked for and so novel.
+He wrote to the Duke of Tuscany that the planet appeared to be three bodies almost touching — a large central globe with two smaller ones flanking it like ears.
+Two years later the ears disappeared as the rings turned edge-on.
+Galileo wrote: I do not know what to say in a case so surprising, so unlooked for and so novel.
 He concluded, briefly, that Saturn was devouring its companions.
 The rings reappeared the following year.
 Galileo never understood what he was seeing.

 Structure.
 Time as a force that both builds and destroys.
 The wall that holds everything in place and the inevitable moment when it can no longer.
-Discipline not as virtue but as necessity: the bound feet of the statue, the kept abundance, and the rule that prevents collapse.
+Discipline not as virtue but as necessity — the bound feet of the statue, the kept abundance, the rule that prevents collapse.
 Responsibility assumed not because it is wanted but because someone has to hold the thing together.
-The father who swallows his children because he cannot bear what they might become.
-The harvest: which requires that something must be cut down to be used.
+The harvest: something must be cut down to be used.
 The long accumulation of consequence.

 Saturn takes 29.5 years to orbit the sun.